greg0ire/git_template/README.md

 ## Usage

-If your project is php project, then run
+If your project is a php project, then run

     ln -sv .git/php_hooks .git/hooks